adam-gill/tg_trading_bot/DESIGN.md

 ## Design Specifications

 ## User interactions
-Utilizing built-in chatbot functionality from the [Telegram Bot API](https://core.telegram.org/bots/api), our chatbot will allow users to interact with it using commands in the format:
+Utilizing built-in chatbot functionality from the [Telegram Bot API](https://core.telegram.org/bots/api), our chatbot will allow users to interact with it using commands in the basic format:
 ```
-"/command {parameter}
+/command {parameter}
 ```